Russmar14/activity02-slr/day01-fitting/activity02.md

     you be comfortable using a linear model to predict the personal freedom score?

-\` I would say the relationship is linear.
-Of course this is not a perfect predictor, but it is reasonable to use a linear model.
+**- I would say the relationship is linear.
+Of course this is not a perfect predictor, but it is reasonable to use a linear model.**

 #### Challenge